-4.1
+4.1-3

+: Device Type 3 - 5G UE-powered Lightweight device/AR Glasses with AR/MR application on 5G UE

-4.1.4 Device Type 4 – 5G XR HMD UE (Standalone)
+Device Type 4 – 5G XR HMD UE (Standalone)

-For Device Type 4, the 5G device runs the XR application that uses the Media access and rendering capabilities of the 5G device to run an XR experience.
+Device type 4 refers to a 5G device that runs the XR application standalone.
+The XR application uses the Media access and rendering capabilities of the 5G device to run an XR experience.
 All XR functionalities are included in a single device.

-4.1Figure capture TBA
+Accordingly, the main characteristic of the audio connectivity scenarios applicable for this device type is that they are standalone.
+They are described in Clause 4.1.6.
+The applicable audio connectivity scenarios comprise those of Device Type 1 (see Clause 4.1.2) and potentially additional scenarios that may not be possible to implement on Device Type 1 due to physical constraints.

+Figure

+4.1-4

+: Device Type 4 – 5G XR HMD UE (Standalone)

+Standalone audio connectivity scenarios

+This scenario is as follows in Figure 4.1-1, referring to a type of “5G Standalone AR UE” in TR26.998 [2].
+The end-device (5G UE AR Glasses/5G XR Device) connects to Cloud/Edge through an embedded 5G modem.
+The end-device provides the capabilities of both decoding and (head-tracked) rendering.
+End-devices of type “5G UE AR Glasses” may be physically constrained in their capabilities, which may imply that certain audio codecs or audio formats or rendering features may not be supported.

+Figure

+4.1-1

+: 5G UE AR Glasses/5G XR Device (see note in clause 4.1.1)

+Non-standalone audio connectivity scenarios

-4.14.1.7.1 Scenario 1 – Local Decoding and Rendering on 5G UE
+Scenario 1 – Local Decoding and Rendering on 5G UE

-Associate Editor’s note: This is Scenario 4 in contribution S4-230842.
+General

-This scenario is as follows in Figure 2-4, referring to a type of “5G WireLess Tethered AR UE” in TR26.998 [2].
-The 5G UE (Phone UE) connects to Cloud/Edge through an embedded 5G modem, the 5G UE and Lightweight device connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
-Lightweight device sends Pose Information to 5G UE if needed, and the 5G UE provides the capabilities of both decoding and rendering.
+This scenario is as follows in Figure 4.1-2, referring to a type of “5G WireLess Tethered AR UE” in TR26.998 [2], with main characteristic that the binaural rendering is done on the 5G UE while the Lightweight device/AR glasses have no active role in this process.
+The 5G UE connects to Cloud/Edge through an embedded 5G modem, the 5G UE and Lightweight device/AR Glasses connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
+Lightweight device/AR Glasses sends Pose Information to 5G UE if needed.
+The 5G UE provides the capabilities of both audio decoding and head-tracked binaural rendering (including pose compensation) and re-encoding the binaural signal.